zowe/docs-site/docs/user-guide/api-mediation/api-mediation-onboard-overview.md

 ```

 **Note:** The onboarding guides demonstrate how to add the sample service to the API Mediation Layer to make it available through the `petstore` service ID.

+Following diagram shows the relations between the sample service, its API, REST API endpoint, and API gateway:

 ![Sample REST API Components](diagrams/rest-api-components-sample.svg)